DougTheDruid/SoT-ESP-Framework/README.md

 The `SoTMemoryReader` object gets data about the game world, but has a main game loop function called `read_actors`.
 This method is responsible for determining how many actors there are, and reading data about all of those actors.
-For actors we are interested in knowing more about, we create a relevant class-object to track their information.
+For actors' we are interested in knowing more about, we create a relevant class-object to track their information.
 We also use that object to build display information for Pyglet to utilize.

 Largely speaking, if you want to see the flow of the code, start at `main.py` and work your way down into the objects and other files.

-*This is an early build using Pyglet and I am still working to optimize some of the code*
+*This is an early build using Pyglet, I am still working to optimize some code*

 ### Pyglet Todo
-   1. Currently we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
+   1. Currently, we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
 Can you make a specific doc format to get around this weirdness?
-   2. Gummy set the window attibutes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
+   2. Gummy set the window attributes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
-      Can something similar with with this & OpenGL (which pyglet uses)?
+      Can something similar with this & OpenGL (which pyglet uses)?

 ### Structs
 Instead of rebuilding structures similarly to how you would in C or C++, I utilize something fairly frequently in my